 I'm sorry, no. My workshop guidelines do not permit the participation of counselors, therapists, mediators, and other helping professionals (e.g., self-help book authors, life coaches, health/wellness instructors).
 If my schedule permits, I am willing to talk by phone to discuss my workshop concept and content.

 How much does the 1-day boot camp cost?

-The one-day workshop fee is $165 and includes interactive discussion, empowerment exercises, and helpful resources you can trust.
-Breakfast pastries with coffee/tea and a delicious healthy lunch.
-It typically runs from 9:30 am to 4:00 pm, with breaks and opportunities to get to know one another.
+The 1-day workshop fee is $165 and includes interactive discussion, empowerment exercises, and helpful resources you can trust.
+Breakfast pastries with coffee/tea and a delicious healthy lunch are provided.
+The 1-day workshop runs from 9:30 am to 4:00 pm, with breaks and opportunities to get to know one another.

 A portion of each workshop’s proceeds benefits the Women’s Foundation of Genesee Valley, a local foundation dedicated to helping girls and young women become self-sufficient.

-When is the next workshop and how do I sign up?
+When is the next boot camp and how do I sign up?

-I hold two workshops every year, typically in the spring and again in the fall.
-I often add an additional workshop if one is over-subscribed.
-Email me at firstname.lastname@example.org to be put on my notification list.
-I will be in touch with the workshop schedule, registration information, and directions to my home.
+I typically hold two 1-day workshops per year - one in the spring and one in the fall.
+I may add an additional workshop if it is over-subscribed.
+Email me at email@example.com for the upcoming workshop schedule, registration information, and directions to my home.
 Registration is required, because seating is limited.

 In Their Words